survive-the-century/survive-the-century/book/text/chapter_gains-reversed.md

 temperature: 1.7
 ---

-<h1>{{ page.title }}</h1>

 {% include variables %}

 Over the next few years, the world elects a number of Margaret Thatcher/Ronald Reagan-type pro-capitalist national leaders.
+{:.leader-sentence}

 They argue that we’ve ruined the economy by trying to control it, and we need to let the free market do its job.
-{:.leader-sentence}

 They loosen regulations, including environmental laws, which leads to a massive increase in emissions again.